- clear guidance for employees on how and under what conditions they can use AI tools at work.

 Overall organizational performance gains are stronger.

-AI's neutral effect on friction becomes positive, reducing obstacles in day-to-day work.
-With less, but still notable, confidence, we see that AI's positive impact on software delivery speed becomes more pronounced.
+AI's neutral effect on friction turns positive - the level of obstacles in the work decreases.
+With somewhat lower but still notable confidence, it is also clear that: AI's positive impact on software delivery speed becomes more pronounced.

 Based on the interviews, developers regularly noted that they lacked clarity and understanding of the company's position on AI use.